Prosecutor Samson Weah regarded the witness with a cunning eye.

 The witness grimaced, and said, “Because he said I was following his wife.”

-The prosecutor’s smile was triumphant, and sweeping his head away from the spectators, said, “Boyd, what happened on the first weekend of May?”
+The prosecutor’s smile was triumphant, and sweeping his head away from the spectators, said, “Boyd, what happened at your first meeting?"

 “I thought about it and felt the need to help since she had approached me on the issue.
-It was not that I was really interested in spending money that easy.”
+It was not that I was really interested to spend money that easy.”

 A murmur swept across the courtroom.